CrazyFedde/docs/placeholders.md

 <a name="channelid"></a>
 ### %channelid%

-Gets the id of the channel that triggered the the message.
+Gets the id of the channel that triggered the message.

 #### Example